Easter Sunday Resurrection: How Long Was Jesus In The Tomb?

 Reportedly, the former Pope concluded that “there is no direct scriptural testimony pointing to the ‘third day.'”
 However, HuffPo asserts the notion that people in Jesus’ ephoch of first-century Judea counted time quite differently from the contemporary methods of Western society, including on Easter Sunday.

 Crediting progressive biblical scholar Marcus Borg, it is said that “for the Jews of Jesus’ time, days began at sunset, a schedule that still guides Jewish holy days such as Shabba.”
-Further, the report states the authors of the four Synoptic Gospels were “likely not counting time literally.”
+Furthermore, the report states the authors of the four Synoptic Gospels were “likely not counting time literally.”
 Regardless, the idea that ancient Jews used what scholars call “inclusive reckoning” means that any part of a day was counted as a whole day.
-Therefore, Friday night, Saturday and Easter Sunday morning would indeed be three days.
+Therefore, Friday night, Saturday, and Easter Sunday morning would indeed be three days.

 “Using these counting methods, a backward calculation from Sunday morning to Friday afternoon makes three days.”